davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 "*Everything you wanted to know about RDMA (but were too afraid to ask)*"

-If you've ended up here, you've probably been looking into RDMA, a networking technology popular for building large, high-performance private networks for things like supercomputers or private clouds.
-I've never been able to find a good, straightforward lowdown on RDMA, so here I'm writing one of my own.
+Since you've ended up here, I'm guessing you're looking into RDMA, a networking technology popular for building large, high-performance private networks for things like supercomputers or private clouds.
+I've been working with RDMA networks on the job for a while now, and I've never been able to find a good, straightforward lowdown on RDMA, so here I'm writing one of my own.

-I'm a software developer by trade, so I'll generally stick to software terminology, and explain hardware-related terms and concepts as they come up.
-Like many posts on this blog, one of the reasons I'm writing this is to crystallize my own understanding of the topic; so although I've tried to ensure everything below is true and correct, do verify anything you read here before making important decisions :-)
+As a software developer by trade, I'm writing this guide with other software developers in mind.
+My goal is for you to walk away with an idea of how programming against RDMA networks is different from conventional Ethernet/IP/TCP networking, with a general idea what's going on in the network hardware and why the technologies are different.

+Let's get started with a little terminology:

-## What is RDMA?
+## What is "RDMA?"

-As 15 seconds on Google will tell you, RDMA stands for "Remote Direct Memory Access."
+15 seconds on Google will tell you that RDMA stands for "Remote Direct Memory Access."
 That's a mouthful if I've ever heard one!
 Let's unpack this a little.

 To get started, we need to know a thing or two about your computer's hardware internals.
 Quite a few things, actually.
 Let's dive in!